Tech-FZ/tic-tac-py-tkinter-edition/README.md

 # Installing the software

 Just download the game from the releases, extract the archive and have fun.
-Those using Avira may need to get the game from quarantine. macOS users need to install Python and download the source code due to me not having a Mac. :( Linux users also have to download the source, but usually only need to install the tkinter module.
+Those using Avira may need to get the game from quarantine. macOS users need to install Python and download the source code due to me not having a Mac. :( Linux users however can download the binaries for their machine, but shouldn't have the problem Windows users possibly have.

 # Building the software for Windows